sunilkumartc/data-platform-playbook/docs/reference/future-trends.md

 The data engineering landscape evolves rapidly.
 This chapter covers emerging trends that are shaping the future of data platforms, with a pragmatic, production-focused perspective.

+!!! tip "Strategic Context"
+    For a deeper strategic view on agentic platforms and data zones, see **[Platform Strategy & Future Direction](../platform-strategy-and-future-direction.md)**.

 ## Data Contracts

 ### The Concept